Q: How can I pay for my order?

 Q: What is a SP or an RB?

-A: Both SP (Super Pail) and RB (Ribbed Bucket - since discontinued) are 6 gallon food grade buckets with airtight gasket lids, both SP and RB use the same food grade bucket, which is essential for proper food storage (don't use any old bucket).
+A: Both SP (Super Pail) and RB (Ribbed Bucket - since discontinued) are 6 gallon food grade buckets with airtight gasket lids (6 gallon buckets have been discontinued July 1, 2019 and replaced with 5 gallon Super Pail buckets), both SP and RB use the same food grade bucket, which is essential for proper food storage (don't use any old bucket).
 The SP has the superior advantage of the food first being placed in a vacuum packed metalized mylar bag with an oxygen absorber.
 You can expect the longest possible shelf life from Super Pail buckets, due to their superior properties.
 The only advantage the RB has is that it is slightly cheaper.
 See packaging details for more important information regarding our buckets.

 Q: Which bucket type do you recommend?
 Superpail or Ribbed Bucket?